christopherslee/intro_to_metaprogramming/README.md

 About the Author
 ================

-Christopher Lee is a Principle Software Engineer at Technical Team Lead at ConstantContact.
-He was the CTO and co-founder (is the CTO of a 2 person startup _really_ a CTO?) of MobManager.com, which was acquired by Constant Contact in 2011.
-He leads the Ruby/Rails best practice group at ConstantContact.
+I am currently a Lead Engineer at Jana Mobile.
+I was formerly a Team Lead at ConstantContact, where I also lead the Ruby on Rails best practice group.
+I was the CTO and co-founder (is the CTO of a 2 person startup _really_ a CTO?) of MobManager.com, which was acquired by Constant Contact in 2011.

-He has a B.S.
+I have a B.S.
 Computer Science from the University of Illinois at Urbana-Champaign, an M.S.
-Software Engineering w/distinction from DePaul University, and is an alumnus of Northwestern's Kellogg School of Management.
+Software Engineering w/distinction from DePaul University, and am an alumnus of Northwestern's Kellogg School of Management.

 As a personal note, I used Rails quite successfully for at least 6 years